ydirson/xen-guest-agent/README.md

   (identification of whether a NIC is a VIF, with a rough /sys-based implementation for Linux, and a rough implementation for FreeBSD based on interface name)
+* memory collectors are implemented only for Linux and FreeBSD (the FreeBSD one could possibly be activated on other BSD variants)
 * access to Xenstore is done using Mathieu Tarral's early-stage work on [Rust Xenstore bindings](https://lib.rs/crates/xenstore-rs).
 An official Rust Xenstore API will be required at some point; another